Kaljurand/K6nele/docs/en/developer_guide.md

 If you know that Kõnele is available on the device and is the only one with the required features then you can call it directly, i.e. without any intermediate user-selection.
-To do this, build a Recognizer-intent that can only be serviced by Kõnele's `RecognizerIntentActivity`.
+To do this, build a Recognizer-intent that can only be serviced by Kõnele's `SpeechActionActivity`.

 {% highlight java %}
 ...
 mIntent.setComponent(
     new ComponentName(
         "ee.ioc.phon.android.speak",
-        "ee.ioc.phon.android.speak.RecognizerIntentActivity"));
+        "ee.ioc.phon.android.speak.activity.SpeechActionActivity"));
 {% endhighlight %}

 ## Calling Kõnele as a service

-On Android API level 8+ you can also call Kõnele via [android.speech.SpeechRecognizer](http://developer.android.com/reference/android/speech/SpeechRecognizer.html).
+You can also call Kõnele via [android.speech.SpeechRecognizer](http://developer.android.com/reference/android/speech/SpeechRecognizer.html).
 In this case, please use `EXTRA_CALLING_PACKAGE` to identify your app for Kõnele.

 To obtain a Kõnele-specific SpeechRecognizer-object, use the two-argument call to `createSpeechRecognizer`: